OctopusDeploy/docs/docs/administration/high-availability/managing-high-availability-nodes.md

 ## Task cap

-Each Octopus Server node can execute a maximum number of tasks in parallel. Â This is to prevent death by multi-tasking.
-The **task cap** allows you to configure the maximum number of tasks for each node. Â If more tasks are created than the total available task cap, the tasks will queue for up to a day until an Octopus Server node is available to execute the task.
+Each Octopus Server node can execute a maximum number of tasks in parallel.
+This is to prevent death by multi-tasking.
+The **task cap** allows you to configure the maximum number of tasks for each node.
+If more tasks are created than the total available task cap, the tasks will queue for up to a day until an Octopus Server node is available to execute the task.

 You may consider setting a low cap for your Octopus Servers on poorer hardware or have a dedicated UI node with a low task cap to improve UI performance.